In this article, you will learn what is Extrusion Process and its working principles, types, applications, and advantages with PDF.

 Advantages of Extrusion

-Some advantages of extrusion process are described below:
+Some advantages of the extrusion process are described below:

-- The complexity and range of parts which can be produced by the extrusion process are very large.
+- The complexity and range of parts that can be produced by the extrusion process are very large.

 - Dies are relatively simple and easy to make.

-- Amount of reduction in extrusion is very large indeed.
+- The amount of reduction in extrusion is very large indeed.

 - The extrusion process can be easily automated.

-- Good surface finish and excellent dimensional and geometrical accuracy is the hallmark of extruded products.
+- Good surface finish and excellent dimensional and geometrical accuracy are the hallmarks of extruded products.

 Disadvantages of Extrusion